SwiftfulThinking/SwiftfulAuthenticatingFirebase/README.md

-# Firebase Authentication for SwiftfulAuthenticating ✅
+# Firebase Auth for SwiftfulAuthenticating ✅

 Add FirebaseAuth support to a Swift application through SwiftfulAuthenticating framework.